parsimonhi/animCJK/README.md

 The svgsKo folder contains svg files corresponding to Korean "hanja level 8 and level 7" (150 characters).

 The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), 79 "uncommon hanzi", 236 "traditional hanzi" (that can appear in a simplified hanzi text), 40 components and 35 strokes.
 This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
-As a result, svgsJa folder contains 7390 characters.
+As a result, svgsZhHans folder contains 7390 characters.

 The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1, HSK 2 and HSK 3 traditional hanzi" (647 characters) and 2 other characters.
 Note that some simplified characters have more than one corresponding traditional character.
 As a result, svgsZhHant folder contains 649 characters.